 These unaudited interim consolidated financial statements have been prepared under the going concern assumption and on the historical cost basis, except financial instruments classified as at fair value through profit and loss, which are measured at fair value.

 3. SIGNIFICANT ACCOUNTING POLICIES

-The following accounting policies have been applied consistently to all periods presented.
+The following accounting policies have been applied consistently to all periods presented, except for thee application of IFRS 16 Leases as described below and in note 7.